rolux/gtamaplib-vc/README.md

 ## Observation Editing

-The UI can add, move, rename, and remove observations.
+The UI allows you to add, move, rename, and remove observations.
 These edits are stored locally in `data/observation_edits.json` and applied by the frontend on top of the current **gtamaplib** data.
+For now, these annotations are stictly private.
+We're going to add ways to share them in the near future.

 `server.py` starts both the browser UI on port `8026` and the local editing API on port `8027`.
 You do not normally need to run the API separately.